RefactoringGuru/refactoring-examples/interactive-en-after/csharp/change-bidirectional-association-to-unidirectional.md

 Now just remove the field itself, fully eliminating the bidirectional association between the classes.

-Let's run the final compile and test.
+Let's perform the final compilation and testing.

-Now refactoring is complete.
-If you like, you can compare the old and new code.
+The refactoring is complete!
+You can compare the old and new code, if you like.